-Perhaps you do live alone or you do not have anyone in your household that is able to help, ask your extended family (if any live nearby), friends, or church members.
+Perhaps you do live alone or you do not have anyone in your household that is able to help.
+Then ask your extended family (if any live nearby), friends, or church members.

 Explain your situation, ask for their assistance, and maybe offer a treat like popcorn or a cup of coffee, cocoa, or tea for helping you.
 If your situation is temporary, perhaps you can even do an “I owe you” type of exchange.